flupes/svplume/projects/maintenance-wood.md

 *Duration: 3 hours*

 Inspect the previous coat and remove any insects or other debris with the 3M Scotch Brite brown pad.
 Then repeat what was done for coat 1.

+---

-Repeat Day 4 if you need a third coat.
+Repeat Day 4 if a third coat is needed.
 Remove the tape right after the last coat.

 Let Cetol cure for about one week before returning sailing.
+In the meantime, work on the [deck's gelcoat](/projects/maintenance-wood) and [topsides' paint](/projects/maintenance-topsides) and put the deck back together.

 {% responsive_image path: assets/media/imgs/projects/maintenance_wood_painting-1600x1200.jpg alt: Done%}